Fellowship in Addiction Medicine

 5. Three letters of recommendation (1 from the program director if within 5 years of residency); letters should be from physicians who have worked directly with the applicant and who are not personal friends.

 Please send your application materials directly to the program director at the e-mail address listed below.
-We are interviewing applicants for the 4th position on a rolling basis.
+Applications are open as of July 1, 2019 and we are interviewing on a rolling basis.
+We are not participating in ERAS.

 Erin Zerbo, MD